Alzheimer’s, Dementia,

 - Irregular behavior

-As the neurons fail to fire they begin to die along with other parts of the brain.
+As the neurons fail to fire, they begin to die along with other parts of the brain.
 Slowly, over a period of time, the brain progressively deteriorates and leaves the patient with less and less brain function.
 Memories fade, the ability to decipher reality from fantasy diminishes, and the ability to freely move limbs dwindles.

 Alzheimer’s disease can begin in the brain decades before symptoms ever show up.
 It quietly continues to progress as the person lives out their daily life, unaware of its deadly presence.
 By the time symptoms appear, there is already too much damage.

-As of this time, there is no known cure for Alzheimer’s disease, however, there are strategies in place that help to slow it down and make life as close to normal as possible for many patients.
+As of this time, there is no known cure for Alzheimer’s disease; however, there are strategies in place that help to slow it down and make life as close to normal as possible for many patients.

-What is Dementia?
+What Is Dementia?

 It is common to confuse dementia with Alzheimer’s disease, but, in reality, dementia is a symptom of the disease, not the cause of it.
 Where Alzheimer’s disease is a specific medical term, dementia is more of a general term.